AllenInstitute/mouse_connectivity_models/docs/modules/homogeneous.rst

 .. currentmodule:: mcmodels

-The conditioning algorithm is implemented in :func:`models.homogeneous.backward.subset_selection_conditioning`, and utilizes a :term:`singular value decomposition` based technique to remove a set of columns that heuristically decreases the :term:`condition number`.
+The :term:`conditioning` algorithm is implemented in :func:`models.homogeneous.backward_subset_selection_conditioning`, and utilizes a :term:`singular value decomposition` based technique to remove a set of columns that heuristically decreases the :term:`condition number`.